Unit 5: Inferential Statistics – Class 12 Applied Maths | Free MCQs & Solutions | Boundless Maths

 Question 6

 A grain wholesaler visits the granary market.
-While going around to make a good purchase, he takes a handful of rice from different sacks of rice, in order to inspect the quality of farmers produce.
-The handful rice taken from a sack for quality inspection is a:
+While going around to make a good purchase, he takes a handful of rice from different sacks of rice, in order to inspect the quality of farmers' produce.
+The handful of rice taken from a sack for quality inspection is a:

 ✓ Correct Answer: (d) Sample

-Explanation: A sample is a subset of the population selected for inspection or analysis.
-The handful of rice taken from the sack represents a sample used to make inferences about the entire sack (population).
+Explanation: A sample is a subset of the population selected for analysis.
+Here:

 Question 7